Buckner F. Harris

-Buckner F. Harris (1761 – May 5, 1814) was a Georgian soldier and politician.
+Buckner F. Harris (1761 – May 5, 1814) was a soldier and politician from Georgia (U.S. state).

 Participation in the American Revolutionary War

 During the American Revolutionary War Harris, a teenager with the rank of private, served with Georgia Governor John Clark.
 He fought in the impressive American victory during the Siege of Augusta.

-Land Holdings in Georgia
+Land holdings in Georgia

 Harris owned a sizeable amount of land within four counties in Georgia.
 Wilkes County: 1060 acres; Washington County: 1132.5 acres; Franklin County: 350 acres and Jackson County: 645.5 acres.
 He was engaged in the lumbering business in the St. Marys River (Florida-Georgia) area.

-Georgia / Florida Border Disputes
+Georgia–Florida border disputes

 Harris was known to cross the international border from the U.S. state of Georgia into Spanish East Florida and illegally cut and harvest yellow pine and live oak timber.
 These actions infuriated the Spanish government, East Florida settlers and land owners which increased the tensions along the Georgia/Florida border and with the relationship between the two nations.
 These border tensions were one of the factors that led to the Patriot War.